astroumd/lmtoy/docs/bash.md

+The top level script **SLpipeline.sh** is written in **bash**, and here we describe some salient points of the main pros and cons of such a design.

+Why bash, and not python?
+The original code base was a set of scripts that were executed from the command line, and a shell language like bash was a more natural fit to this without having to change major interfaces.

-The top level script **SLpipeline.sh** is written in **bash**, and here we describe some salient points of the main pros and cons of such a design. bash is a very powerful programming language, and so far in LMTOY we are only using a few simple features, which we enumerate in order to assess the impact if the design is going to change or expanded:
+bash is a very powerful programming language, and so far in LMTOY we are only using a few simple features, which we enumerate below in order to assess the impact if the design is going to change or expanded.

 ## Features